Chapter 3: Student Affairs03:04:00 Student Activity Fee

 Related Policies and Guidelines

 Northeast State Community College shall collect a student activity fee from each student, per semester.
-Fees help support student-centere programming and are disbursed based on current revenue, student impact, and mission of the College.
-Funds collected shall be used to:
+Fees help support student-centered programming and are disbursed based on current revenue, student impact, and mission of the College.
+Funds collected shall be used to

 - Facilitate student access to services;

 - Assist student activities, student organizations/clubs, and student advocacy programs by providing funding for student success programming; or

 - Supplement the College budget to increase the institution’s ability to deliver high-impact services to students.

 Tennessee Board of Regents (TBR) approved student activity fees shall be collected from each student, per semester.
 A percentage of the collected funds shall be appropriated for use through Program Allocations as determined annually by the President.
 Remaining funds shall be allocated, at the discretion of the President, to facilitate the delivery of high-impact services to students.

 Funds appropriated for this purpose may be allocated to areas such as